jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 For some reason, your naysayers won't do that for you.
 They should.

 It's not that you are perfect.
-I'm sure you, on the inside, know more than anyone else the hubris, missteps, and mistakes that saw a titan become a napping rabbit.
+I'm sure those on the inside know more than anyone else the hubris, missteps, and mistakes that saw a titan become a napping rabbit.

 I mean you were founded by PhDs and probably shouldn't have anyone in control who does not see the Periodic Table as a recipe book.
 I hear there are too many middle managers there (like in most of the American economy).
 Also, share buybacks seem to be a bad idea in an industry as unpredictable and capital intensive as yours.